National colours of Ukraine

 The national colours of Ukraine are usually identified as the combination of blue and gold in that order.
 These colours are the same as in the flag of Ukraine.
 The roots of Ukrainian national colours come from before Christian times when yellow and blue prevailed in traditional ceremonies, reflecting fire and water.
 The most solid proof of yellow and blue colours could be traced as far as the Battle of Grunwald at which militia formations from various lands of the Polish-Lithuanian Union participated.
 In maps of the 19th and 20th centuries, the territories of Ukraine were usually coloured yellow.
 The "gold" (Or) is nearly always represented by a shade of yellow, as there is no distinct colour "yellow" in heraldry; they both count as "Gold".

 There is a theory that the colors have arrived in the area of present-day Ukraine, together with the governor Prinz Władysław II Opolczyk, who established them to the Principality of Ruthenia on model of his native Upper Silesia.

 Blue and gold are also national colours of Sweden, Palau and Kazakhstan.

 Origins

-The colors in the Ukrainian flag represent golden fields of grain under a clear blue sky, appropriate for a country known as the "bread basket" of its area.
+The colors in the Ukrainian flag are often interpreted to represent golden fields of grain under a clear blue sky, appropriate for a country known as the "bread basket" of its area.

 The Ukrainian flag was light blue over yellow prior to the establishment of the Soviet Republic.
 Used sparingly, blue signifies blue skies or air.
 It can be used to denote good health.

 Decorations

 Ukraine's state coat of arms feature the same colours found on the Ukrainian flag; a blue shield with gold trident, called the tryzub, which means 'trident' (more literally 'three teeth').
-It represents the triune God on earth and in heaven.
 It appears on the Presidential standard of Ukraine.
 Blue coloured tridents are considered to be irregular representation by the Ukrainian Heraldry Society.